 This post will consist of all the children who live at Courage Home in Hyderabad, where there are 2 foster homes: Courage Teal and Courage Purple.
-All the children who live in Courage Purple (Nikki & Merissa, along with their 12 foster children and Nikki’s adopted daughter) are currently fully sponsored.
-This post will feature kids from Courage Teal, as the kids of Courage Purple are all currently sponsored!
-There used to be another foster home in the building, Courage Home Green, but so many children were adopted that CHG merged with CHT!
+All the children who live in Courage Purple (Nikki & Merissa, along with their 10 foster children and Nikki & Merissa’s adopted daughters) are currently fully sponsored.
+There used to be another foster home in the building, Courage Home Green, but so many children were adopted that CHG merged with Courage Home Teal!

 Sponsorship helps SCH to be able to secure the proper medical care, as well as all the other essentials for living the happiest, healthiest life possible.